-We commend the Department of State for prioritizing the protection of LGBTI refugees and asylum seekers overseas, such as through their support of the HIAS study Invisible in the City, Protection Gaps Facing Sexual Minority Refugees and Asylum Seekers in Urban Ecuador, Ghana, Israel, and Kenya.
+We commend the Department of State for prioritizing the protection of LGBTI refugees and asylum seekers overseas, such as through their support of the HIAS study Invisible in the City, Protection Gaps Facing Sexual Minority Refugees and Asylum Seekers.
 This study was released in February of 2013.
 This initiative is particularly important; as such refugees often live in fear of reprisals from their own communities.
 We also commend the ORR for having, through its preferred community programs, funded initiatives to develop community linkages to support the needs of refugees and asylees who are LGBTI.

 However, we urge the State Department to coordinate more closely with ORR so that refugees with special needs can actually be placed at those “preferred community” sites which ORR funds to meet special refugee needs.
 It is lamentable that, while ORR funds a preferred community site in New York for refugees who are sexual minorities, no refugees have been able to access the program which, consequently, has only been able to serve asylees.
 The Reception and Placement process managed by PRM should start taking into account where ORR has funded sites to meet refugees with special needs.